Twante Township

 Twante Township also Twantay Township (တွံတေး မြို့နယ်, /my/) is a township in the Yangon Region of Burma (Myanmar).
 It is located west across the Hlaing River from the city of Yangon.
 The principal town and administrative seat is Twante.
 The township is home to the Shwesandaw Pagoda (known as "Golden Hair Relic Pagoda" in English) and it is believed to contain strands of hair from the head of Gautama, and its annual pagoda festival is held on Burmese New Year.
-Built by the British in 1881, the Twante Canal The longest man made canal in Myanmar is Twante canal is the longest man-made canal in Myanmar, providing a shortcut waterway between Irawaddy River and Yangon river.
+Built by the British in 1881, the Twante canal is the longest man-made canal in Myanmar, providing a shortcut waterway between Irawaddy River and Yangon river.
 This divides Twante Township across its which divides Twante Township with its length of 35 km and there is one bridge that spans the canal is called Twante bridge.
 Baungdawgyoke Monastery in Twante Township is famous as there are pagodas including the replica of Mahabodhi Temple.

 Panoramic View of Twante Shwe San Daw Pagoda.